LinnSilver/to-do-list-pj2/README.md

 ### Clear all completed tasks
 Clicking the Clear completed button clears out all completed tasks.
 Reload page will do the same.
 It's sometimes convenient for user to see which tasks have been completed, still saving them too long will just be cluttered, why it's better for the user that the completed list is deleted on page refresh.
 ## ![Check](assets/images/redeme-images/completed.jpg)

-### Cursor focus
-To make it easier for the user to add the task, the cursor will be in focus in the input field when the page is loaded, and after every completed task.

 ###  Favicon
 Favicon icon on the tab in the browser.
 Makes it easier for the user to find the page if there are many open tabs.